-Potting and Repotting Your Ficus Audrey Plant
+Potting and Repotting Your Ficus Audrey

 Of course, every plant is different, but moving it into a bigger pot too quickly can actually shock a plant.
-Try to stick to this rule: only repot your plants in a vessel that is no more than two inches larger in diameter than its current pot.
+Try to stick to this rule: only repot most plants in a vessel that is no more than two inches larger in diameter than its current pot.
 This will ensure they have space to grow, but that they aren't overwhelmed in their new environment.